abondar24/PhoneBook/README.md

 ### Note

 - Native image building requires graalvm to be built and installed
 - Interaction with Fauna is possible in two ways: via client and graphql.
-Default one is via client, to enable graphql mode set property fauna.graphql.enabled: true
+Default one is via client, to use graphql run with -Dmicronaut.environments=native
 - Fauna connection via client is not possible in native image or docker.

 ## API